 Highly effective medical staffs realize the importance of having a mechanism in place that helps identify and monitor potential impairments that effect a physician’s ability to safely administer care.
-An aging policy is a critical part of protecting the safety of patients and practitioners.
+An aging practitioner policy is a critical part of protecting the safety of patients and practitioners.

 This webinar will provide attendees struggling to design an aging policy with Greeley’s methodology for identifying competency issues among senior physicians to prevent incidents that could have long-term consequences for both patients and practitioners.

 - Chief Medical Officers